 Once you've set your endpoint, it's time to identify who you want to get there.

 Perhaps you’ve already begun marketing your product.
 Or, you haven’t because you’re not sure of your customer base yet.

-Regardless, it pays to do research on your customer base before building your user personas; after all, personas are based on real-life customers.
+Regardless, it pays to research your customer base before building your user personas; after all, personas are based on real-life customers.